top of page

 10 pantry organisation tips that maximise kitchen cupboard storage & look great too!

-One of the most common mistakes people make in their kitchens is aiming to have all the useful things that they use close to hand.
-This just leads to cramped worktops which makes both cooking and cleaning more difficult.
+One of the most common mistakes people make in their kitchens is aiming to have all the useful things they use close to hand.
+This just leads to cramped worktops that make both cooking and cleaning more difficult.
 They’re not very useful ‘work’ tops if you have to clear them before using them!

 What actually helps in the kitchen is seeing where everything is stored and having clear surfaces to use.